Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 H-1B-Dependent Employer

 In this article we discuss the general meaning of an H-1B-dependent employer in accordance with 20 CFR §655 Subparts H & I and the Immigration and Nationality Act § 212(n), and how to calculate H-1B dependency for purposes of filing an H-1B petition.
-H-1B-dependent employers and employers who have been found to be willful violators of the H-1B program are required to sign special attestations when filing an H-1B petition.
+H-1B-dependent employers and employers found to be willful violators of the H-1B program must sign special attestations when filing an H-1B petition.

 Who is an H-1B-dependent employer?